chili-publish/grafx-documentation/docs/GraFx-Studio/guides/anchoring/index.md

 ## Anchoring effect on a frame

-Below, you'll find a [reference overview](#reference-anchoring-effect-on-a-frame) of the effect of changing the canvas or page size to the frame when anchored with specific settings.
+Below, you'll find a [reference overview](#reference-anchoring-effect-on-a-frame) of the effect of changing the page size to the frame when anchored with specific settings.

 ## Anchor to Page